daronphang/investment_resources/financial_metrics/working_capital.md

 ## Working Capital (NWC):
 Difference between current assets and liabilities.
-A measure of company's liqudity, operational efficiency and short-term financial health.
+A measure of company's liquidity, operational efficiency and short-term financial health.

 ### Interpretation:
 - Positive NWC indicates the company has potential to invest and grow.